CarinaAJ/ms1-aurora-borealis/README.md

 # Testing

 The site has been tested by friends and family on a variety of mobile devices as well as different web browsers (Chrome, Firefox, Safari) and all links, videos, audio and the contact form functioned as it should.
+All input fields of my contact form work and require the requested input fields before submitting.

-In addition I tested it myself extensively with the dev tools to ensure the site works not only on mobile devices as well as medium to larger screens.
+I, myself tested the site extensively with dev tools to ensure the site works responsively not only on mobile devices but also on medium to larger screens.

 One of the biggest problems I encountered from the beginning was aligning my logo together with the navigation menu.
-I initally looked at the Love Running site for guidance but despite applying the same code it didn't seem to work for my site.
+I initally looked at the Love Running site for guidance but despite applying the same code structue it didn't work for my site.
 After checking with the Slack community and my Mentor I started looking into flexbox as it seems to be the easiest solution.
 I knew I could have used this across other parts for the website but because I was running out of time I looked only at the basics to make it work for my purposes.

 So after applying display:flex to my logo and the navigation bar and giving my logo an appropriate line-height it finally ligned up.

 Applying media queries however has been the biggest challenge during this project.

-The first issue I encountered was after applying the first rules to my media queries and I didn't notice that on smaller devices was a horizontal scrollbar.
+The first issue I faced was after applying the first rules to my media queries and I didn't notice that on smaller devices was a horizontal scrollbar.
 All styles I applied before had to be checked again after this discovery.
 But before this I had to find out how to eliminate the scrollbar in the first place.
 The website which provided me with the solution has been credited in the credits section.

 One of my main problems after this was to center the Youtube videos and Sound Cloud audio.
 This took a lot of trial and error.
 Depending on the device the solution was either changing the width or adjusting the margin.

 ## Validator Testing

 **HTML**

 No errors were returned when passing through the official W3C validator

 ![W3C Validator](readme-assets/w3c-validator.jpg)

 **CSS**

 No errors were found when passing through the official (Jigsaw) validator

 ![W3C CSS Validator](readme-assets/w3c-css-validator.jpg)

 **Lighthouse**

 The page achieved great performance on mobile and desktop

 Mobile: